 A course built for bike specialists, the final North American World Cup stop mixes plenty of tech with a Full Distance course designed to carry speed through every section.

-Set in Empire 47, one of the largest mountain bike centres in eastern North America, this venue offers over 75 kilometres of purpose-built trails for the race directors to work with.
-Since the first shovels of dirt were turned in 2013, this has become the epicentre of XTERRA Québec—and now, for the second year running, a World Cup stop that will see the best of the best take on some of the fastest-flowing trails of the series.
+Set in Empire 47, one of the largest mountain bike centres in eastern North America, the venue offers over 75 kilometres of purpose-built trails for the race directors to work with.
+Since the first shovels of dirt were turned in 2013, it has become the epicentre of XTERRA Québec—and now, for the second year running, a World Cup stop that will see the best of the best take on some of the fastest-flowing trails of the series.
 In a sport designed to pit mountain bikers against triathletes, this is a course that puts bike power and skill front and centre.

 After the mid-season reset, this is where the World Cup picks up again—to see who still has the power and speed as the series heads into its second half.